hp2304/Projects/RPC_and_RMI_Demo/RMI/readme.md

 foo@client:~$ javac Client.java MyInterface.java
 foo@client:~$ java Client <server ip address> <server port: 4711>
 ```
 To run client program server's ip address and port (one on which server program is running, 4711 in this case) is required.
 Here *MyInterface.java* is same file as in *server/* directory.
+Of course you can run both in one machine, if so pass *localhost* as server ip.

 Upon successful execution, client program will display terminal like interface, in which you can run bash commands as in local terminal.
 You can execute *cd* commands too, can navigate anywhere in server machine.
 Now to download a file/directory from server, run this command in our client program,